A superstatistics approach to the modelling of memristor current-voltage responses: Background

 with $x \in [0, 1]$ being the normalized state variable.
 Here,

 provides a generic placeholder for the conducting mechanism in the LRS ($k=1$) and HRS ($k=2$).
 In~\cite{updated_generalized_model}, it is reasoned that the $i$--$v$ relationships for the LRS and HRS can be deducted visually by looking at the curve shape of the pinched hysteresis loop (PHL) measurement data.
-Like the generalized model, this updated model uses $\dot{x}=g(v)f(x)$, with $f(x)$ and $g(v)$ specifying the window function and internal dynamics, respectively, to compute the state change.
+Like the generalized model, this updated model uses $\dot{x}=g(v)f(x)$ to compute the state change, with $f(x)$ and $g(v)$ specifying the window function and internal dynamics, respectively.
 To conclude, it shall be noted that we have reviewed mainly an excerpt of electrical models, which showcase the evolution of universally applied mechanisms of conduction and state change.
-Various electrical models have been proposed in the literature during the last decade, with varying levels of accuracy and for different purposes~\cite{understanding_memristive_switching}.
+Various other electrical models have been proposed in the literature during the last decade, with varying levels of accuracy and for different purposes~\cite{understanding_memristive_switching}.
+In our findings, \eqref{eq:iv_yakopcic_model} can be understood as the current state of the art regarding electrical models and has been used to fit data to a wide range of memristors of varying types~\cite{updated_generalized_model}.